suh-fee/teamA34DesignProj/README.md

 User can also add unique website links to their Flare account, allowing easy portfolio sharing alongside allowing users to add any profiles not officially supported by Flare yet.

 ## Instructions:
-Install the directories required to run the site
+Install the libraries required to run the site

-    $ pip install -r requirements.txt
+    $ make dev_env
 Run the site

     $ python main.py